Martin City, Missouri

-Martin City is a neighborhood of Kansas City located along the Missouri and Kansas border in Jackson County.
-The neighborhood was at one time its own, unincorporated town before it was annexed by the City of Kansas City, Missouri in 1963.
-The Martin City neighborhood is generally defined as being east of the Kansas state line, south of Blue Ridge Boulevard in areas west and north of the Blue River.
-It is part of the Kansas City metropolitan area.
+Martin City is a neighborhood of Kansas City, Missouri located along the Missouri and Kansas border in Jackson County in the Kansas City metropolitan area.
+It was once an unincorporated town, and was annexed by the City of Kansas City in 1963.
+The Martin City neighborhood is generally defined as being east of the Kansas state line, and south of Blue Ridge Boulevard in areas west and north of the Blue River.

 History

-The town of Martin City, Missouri, was located in the vicinity of 135th and Holmes Streets in present-day Kansas City, Missouri and was originally named Tilden.
+The town of Martin City, Missouri, was located in the vicinity of 135th and Holmes Streets in what became Kansas City, Missouri and was originally named Tilden.
 It was platted January 4, 1887 by E.L.
 Martin and John H. Lipscomb.
 The town of Tilden was named for Samuel Jones Tilden, a presidential candidate who was defeated by Rutherford B. Hayes in 1876 (he lost by one electoral vote).
-In 1895, due to the existence of another town of Tilden in Dallas County, Missouri, the town was renamed to Martin City.
+In 1895, due to the existence of another town named Tilden, Missouri in Dallas County, the town was renamed to Martin City.

 The name Martin City came from Edward Lowe Martin who organized the Kansas City Distilling Company and E.L.
 Martin & Co. wholesale liquor.
 Mr. Martin was Mayor of Kansas City, Missouri in 1873 and served on the Board of Education from 1875 to 1896.
-He was also a partner with Arthur Stilwell in the Kansas City, Pittsburgh & Gulf railroad, known today as Kansas City Southern Railway.
+He was also a partner with Arthur Stilwell in the Kansas City, Pittsburgh & Gulf railroad, which became Kansas City Southern Railway.

-In the early 1900s, Martin City had a train depot on the Missouri Pacific Railroad line, a hotel, a blacksmith shop and a general store to serve local residents.
-In 1911 a bank opened to accommodate townspeople and similar to many banking services that declined during the Depression, the Martin City bank closed in 1933.
-Martin City was full of activity in the roaring 1920s; during Prohibition, one resident recalled, there was drugstore in Martin City where customers could “get a little nip” at a window in back of the store.
+In the early 1900s, Martin City had a train depot on the Missouri Pacific Railroad line, a hotel, a blacksmith shop, and a general store to serve local residents.
+In 1911, a bank opened to accommodate townspeople and similar to many banking services that declined during the Depression, the Martin City bank closed in 1933.
+Martin City was full of activity in the roaring 1920s; during Prohibition, one resident recalled that there was drugstore in Martin City where customers could "get a little nip" at a window in back of the store.
 The dry goods store had a dance hall upstairs where children and adults could roller-skate.

 In May 1957 a tornado destroyed much of the area.
 However, the community rebuilt and in subsequent years many of its small town businesses became regional destinations for the metropolitan area.
 In 1963 the area was annexed by the City of Kansas City, Missouri.
 The 1963 annexation included all of the area south of Longview Road to the Cass County line on either side of Grandview, Missouri.